 Anti-bullying action log

-(m) (m) Child's Name:
+Child's Name :

-Child's DOB:
+Child's DOB :

-Male/Female: Ethnic Origin: SEN: Disability Y/N: Religion :
+Male/Female : Ethnic Origin : SEN: Disability Y/N : Religion :

-Date of initial co

-dealing with the initial concern:
+Date of initial concern: Member of staff dealing with the initial concern:

-How was the co ncern raised?
+How was the co oncem.

+TIOW Was the co

-Concern passed
+Concern passed to.

-What bananad d of discussion with th e victim:
+of discussion with th e victim:

-What happened !
+What happened

-Where did the ir ncident take place?
+Where did the in ncident take place?

-, , , , , , , , , , , , , , , , , , ,

-When did the in cident occur?
+When did the inc cident occur?

 Who has been s suspected of bullying?

-Did anyone else see the incident?
+Did anyone else Did anyone else see the incident?

-s see the incident:

-According to the victim, how often doe s the bullying take pla ce?
+According to the According to the victim, how often does the bullying take place?

 According to the victim, how long has the bullying been going on?

+Dates parents were informed and summary of discussion:

-Dates parents w vere informed and sum mary of discussion:
+Dates parents w vere informed and summ hary of discussion:

-Children choser n to be part of the supp ort group:
+Children chosen to be part of the support group:

-Record of initial meeting with the group:
+Record of initial meeting with the group: Date: Time:

-Date: Time:

-ting 2

-Date: ting 2 Time:
+Meeting 2 Date: Time:

 Meeting 3

 Date: Time:

+2

-ting 4
+eting 4

 Date: Time:

-Meet ting 5
+eting 5

 Date: Time:

--

 End of week 1 parental update

 Date: Time:

-Moot din a
+·

-Date: ting 6 Time:
+Moo ting 6

-Date: Time.

-ting 7

 Date: Time:

+Maa ting 7

+Date: ting 7 Time:

+11116.

-Meet Meet ing 8
+Meeting 8

 Date: Time:

-ing 9
+Mee ting 9

 Date: Time:

-Meeti ng 10
+ing 10

 Date: Time:

-End of phase 1 review: has sufficient progress h peen made to reduce the frequency of meetings?
+End of phase 1 review: has sufficient progress h been made to reduce the frequency of meetings?

-Lita of priase i review.
-Has sufficient progress t reen made to reduce the frequency of meetings?

 End of week 2 parental update

 Date: Time:

 gs / informal check-ins

 Date: Time:

 Date: Time:

-Dutc.
 Time.

-·

 Date: Time:

 Date: Time: